OmniBrowser GuideBook

 # 4.8 Metadata

-Cell metadata visualizes the relationship between two groups of meta information of this dataset.
+Cell metadata outlines the overall information of this dataset.

 # 4.8.1 Bar Plot

-Click on the Metadata Page and in Bar Plot tab shows the bar plot of two groups of metadata.
+Click on the Metadata page and in Bar Plot tab shows the bar plot of two groups of meta data.
 Choose one group of metadata in Group By drop-down list and another in Color By to explore two different properties.
-The two groups can be swapped by clicking on the button of Swap Axis.
 The visualizing two properties can be filtered on the right.
 The plot can be shown according to cell number or percentage of features.
 The legend of the data can be hidden by clicking on Hide.
-Listed information displays when the mouse hovers over a bar.
+Listed information displays when the mouse over a bar.

 # 4.8.2 Heatmap

 Click on Metadata page and in Heatmap tab shows the metadata heatmap.
 Choose one group of metadata in Group By drop-down list and another in Color By to explore two different properties.
-The two groups can be swapped by clicking on the button of Swap Axis.
 The percentage in row displays when the mouse over a bar.
 The dendrogram on the heatmap shows the similarity between groups and between genes.
 The shorter the link that connects two elements represents the more similarity.

 # 4.8.3 Sankey Plot